ThinkingInTypes/ThinkingInTypes.github.io/Chapters/09 Pattern Matching And Typing.md

-# Chapter 9: Pattern Matching and Typing
+# Pattern Matching And Typing

 ## Introduction to Structural Pattern Matching (Python 3.10+)